Northrop YF-23: Design refinement

 Formally designated as the YF-23A, the first aircraft (serial number 87-0800), Prototype Air Vehicle 1 (PAV-1), was rolled out on 22 June 1990.
-PAV-1 took its 50-minute maiden flight on 27 August with chief test pilot Alfred "Paul" Metz at the controls.
-(Note: Metz later became the chief test pilot for the EMD/production F-22.)
-The second YF-23 (serial number 87-0801, PAV-2) made its first flight on 26 October, piloted by Jim Sandberg.
 The first YF-23 was painted charcoal gray and was nicknamed "Gray Ghost".
-The second prototype was painted in two shades of gray and nicknamed "Spider".
+The second prototype (serial number 87-0801, PAV-2) was painted in two shades of gray and nicknamed "Spider".
 PAV-1 briefly had a red hourglass painted on its ram air scoop to prevent injury to ground crew.
 The red hourglass resembled the marking on the underside of the black widow spider, further reinforcing the unofficial nickname "Black Widow II" given to the YF-23 because of its 8-lobe radar cross section plot shape that resembled a spider and as homage to the Northrop P-61 Black Widow of World War II.
 When Northrop management found out about the marking, they had it removed.

 Naval variant

 A proposed naval variant of the F-23, sometimes known unofficially as the NATF-23 (the proposed naval variants were never formally designated), was considered as an F-14 Tomcat replacement for the U.S. Navy.
 The original HSF configuration of the F-23 was first considered with the initial DP500 design but would have had issues with flight deck space (it was to be no longer than the F-14), handling, storage, landing, and catapult launching, thus necessitating a different design.
 By 1989, the design was narrowed down to two possible configurations: DP533 with four tails and DP527 with two V-tails and canards.
-DP527 was determined to be the best solution.
+DP527 was determined to be the better solution.
 The NATF-23 design was submitted along with the F-23 proposal for full-scale development, or engineering and manufacturing development (EMD), in December 1990.
 However, by late 1990 the Navy was already beginning to back out of the NATF program and fully abandoned it by FY 1992 due to escalating costs.
 A wind tunnel test model of DP527, tested for 14,000 hours, was donated (with canards removed) by Boeing St. Louis (formerly McDonnell Douglas) (Note: Boeing merged with McDonnell Douglas in 1997 under the former's name.) in 2001 to the Bellefontaine Neighbors Klein Park Veterans Memorial in St. Louis, Missouri.